voker2311/Keylogger-Spyware/README.md

 Keylogger is the action of recording the key strikes on a keyboard so that the person using the keyboard is unaware of their actions that are being monitored.

 I created this from my knowledge of python and networking that I learned from Zaid Sabih's Course.I took a help from google regarding the smtp server setup for email reporting.
-This uses email and password of a gmail account to send the reports to and it we have to provide the email and password respectively.
+This uses email and password of a gmail account to send the reports to and we have to provide the email and password respectively.

 SMTP
 I used a module named smtplib which helped me create a smtp server and use google's server for reporting.